jgoizueta/nio/README.txt

   puts 1.23456.nio_write(Fmt.prec(3)) -> 1,23

-But note that Fmt.new doesn't use the current default (it's the hard-wired default at which Fmt.default starts):
+But note that Fmt.new doesn't use the current default (it's the hard-wired value at which Fmt.default starts):

   puts 1.23456.nio_write(Fmt.new.prec(3)) -> 1.23